Lexonis/single-sign-on/README.md

 Other values (or "claims") may be passed if they have been agreed upon with your Lexonis representative.

-The JSON is then encoded to a UTF-8 byte-array and encrypted using [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) using a pre-shared key which your Lexonis representative will supply.
+The JSON is then encoded to a UTF-8 byte-array and encrypted using [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) using a pre-shared key (which your Lexonis representative will supply).
 This token is then [Base64](http://en.wikipedia.org/wiki/Base64) encoded and passed to the QA site URL-encoded.